frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 what happened, so that we ended up with a worse user experience than we had before?
 Like I've already stated, everyone can spot the difference in terms of site's loading speed.

-There are also some other issues and limitations with SPAs, like SEO, but I won't go into details here.
+There were also some other issues and limitations with SPAs that were noticed, like SEO, but I won't go into details here.

 # Homogeneous apps

-At this point we already know, that we needed apps to load faster than SPAs.
+At this point we already know, that in some business areas we needed apps to load faster than SPAs.
 But on the other hand, we also wanted the interactivity.
 In other words, we aimed to have the best of both worlds: